International Law governs relations between nations, organizations, and individuals through rules, principles, and agreements globally.

 The term Public International Law may be defined as under: “A body of legal rules which regulates the relation of states inter se as well as their relations with other non-state entities is said to be Public International law.”

-Explanation: – From the above definition it may be concluded that Public International law is a set of legal rules which not only regulates the relations between the Nation-States but also regulates their relations with other non-state entities.
+Explanation: – From the above definition, it can be concluded that Public International Law is a set of legal rules that regulates not only the relations between Nation-States but also their interactions with non-state entities.
 In other words, it is a body of rules which regulates the relationship of the international actors with each other.

 These international actors may be given as under: